sworley8/Spring2020CTF/README.md

 # VIPCTF
-CTF done for VIP ESCS
-CTF done for Mircocorruption and Cryptopals
+CTF done for VIP ESCS in Spring 2020 (May 2020 to be specific) CTF done for Mircocorruption and Cryptopals

 Mircocorruption: